 In March 2019, the DQ Global Standards Report 2019 was launched – the world’s first attempt to define a global standard for digital literacy, skills and readiness across the education and technology sectors.

-Businesses can partner directly with the World Economic Forum’s System Initiative on Shaping the Future of Media, Information and Entertainment to shape the Forum’s agenda on digital intelligence for societies globally.
+Businesses can partner directly with the World Economic Forum’s Platform for Shaping the Future of Media, Entertainment and Culture to shape the Forum’s agenda on digital intelligence for societies globally.

 You can be part of, and support the DQ Institute (and initiatives like it) protecting our communities against cyber-risk pandemics and boosting digital comprehension.

-This digital initiative is part of our System Initiative on Shaping the Future of Media, Entertainment and Information - which is working to ensure a sustainable flow of information and media content that informs, entertains and educates while empowering society.
+This digital initiative is part of our Platform for Shaping the Future of Media, Entertainment and Culture - which is working to ensure a sustainable flow of information and media content that informs, entertains and educates while empowering society.